Joshuavarghese527/Conway_Game_of_Life_Ruby/README.md

 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 ## Methods
-1. Assumptions
-- Simplify by making 3x3 grid
-- Number of generations over which to observe the evolution is 3.

-2. Understand Problem
+1. Understand Problem
 - Where does the tick method belong
 - How should we represent the grid?
 - How should we initialize the configuration?
 - Who is responsible for applying the rules simultaneously?

-3. Test-Driven Game of Life
+2. Test-Driven Game of Life
 - Minitest

 ## Moore Neighborhood